kotc/kcst/README.md

-  sbb string - slackbuilds download and build sbg[et] string - slackbuilds download, build and install rnm from to [-d] [-h] [-r] [-w] [-x] - regexp based batch rename, pass -h for help
+  sbb string - slackbuilds download and build sbg[et] string - slackbuilds download, build and install rnm from to [-d] [-h] [-r] [-w] [-x] - regexp based batch rename, pass -h for help cf [path] - count files at path (or . if no path given) gf regexp [path1..] - recursively find files/dirs matching regexp in paths (or . if no path given)
 ```